AndreHoeh/10x_AHK_Scripts/README.md

 ## What does this script do?

 - It adds two new layers
-- It adds home row mods
 - It disables Capslock
+- It changes some keybindings (see dev scipt)
+- It adds home row mods (not by default)

 ## How to install